snyde875/ASCII-Art-Tool/README.md

 * [Colour](https://pypi.org/project/colour/) - Used to create smooth gradients between two colors
 * [PyQt5](https://pypi.org/project/PyQt5/) - The GUI framework
 * [Wand](https://docs.wand-py.org/en/0.6.2/) - Used to allow conversion to formats not supported by Pillow, such as PPM P3
+* [PyInstaller](https://pypi.org/project/PyInstaller/) - Used to package the Python 3 files into an executable

 ## Acknowledgements
 After packaging the python files through PyInstaller to create the executable for the application, I ran into an error stating "ImportError: unable to find Qt5Core.dll."
 After doing some research on how to solve this problem, I ran into a [stack overflow answer](https://stackoverflow.com/questions/56949297/how-to-fix-importerror-unable-to-find-qt5core-dll-on-path-after-pyinstaller-b) that solved my problem.
 Sofair R. provided a code snippet that I imported into my main python file and the import error was fixed.